-Hi there!
+Hello!
 My name is Ruby and I am a Master of Library and Information Studies (MLIS) student at the UBC iSchool and the cIRcle Research Assistant.
-This post is one of a series of blog posts by me explaining and discussing some of the projects I have worked on at cIRcle.
-This post in particular details my exploration of the tool OpenAlex and how it may be relevant and useful to cIRcle.
+This post is one of a series of blog posts I wrote explaining and discussing different projects I have been working on during my time at cIRcle.

 Follow the cIRcle Blog for updates on this and other projects.

 Open UBC.
 (2021, August 24).
 OER Accessibility Toolkit.
 The University of British Columbia. https://open.ubc.ca/oer-accessibility-toolkit/

 UC Berkeley. (n.d.).
 Top 10 Tips for Making Your Website Accessible. https://webaccess.berkeley.edu/resources/tips/web-accessibility#alt

 WAVE. (n.d.).
 WAVE Web Accessibility Evaluation Tools. https://wave.webaim.org/